 Board President Marilyn Radojcich is an Occupational Therapist with a private practice in Farmington, MI.
 Part of her education and training includes art and crafts, creating and using art as a therapeutic tool for physical and emotional well-being.
 As a local resident and board member, she supports the continuation of having a creative avenue accessible to all.

 Board Treasurer Javier Flores joined the Board of KickstART Farmington in November of 2019.
 Earlier in his life, he was involved with music, photography, and poetry.
-Javier strongly believes in the importance of art and creativity as a crucial part of a child’s education.
-Originally from Spain, he has lived in the Farmington area for more than twelve years with his wife and four children.
-He is currently a Senior Financial Analyst at a business software and solutions company in Commerce Township.
+Javier strongly believes in the importance of art and creativity as a crucial part of a person’s lifetime education.
+Originally from Spain, he has lived in the Farmington area since 2008.
+He is currently a Senior Financial Analyst in the software industry.

 Jonathan Braue was born and raised in a small mobile home park on the outskirts of Detroit and has always been a pathfinder of dreams.
 After attending Wayne State University, he turned an entry-level IT position with a massive financial corporation into his own creative production company called Woodward Original.
 Mixing both art and business, Jonathan is a director at his core, understanding and practicing many filmmaking disciplines that he incorporates into the marketing and advertising space.
 His ambition to create great stories and films from anywhere has led him to become an Executive Producer in the industry and in his community.
 Jonathan’s ultimate goal is to help make Detroit, and the state of Michigan, the new hotbed for films and storytelling.
 Jonathan also serves on the board of the newly formed Michigan Film Industry Association.